SunChuike/AMIC-Net/README.md

-# Offical repo for "Counterfactual Reasoning for Weak Interest Overfitting in Sequential Recommendation"
+# Offical repo for "Counterfactual Reasoning for Weak Interest Overfitting in Sequential Recommendation via Interest Segmentation"

 ## Release Notes (Current Version)
 The implementation of AMIC-Net is based on our company's customized distributed TensorFlow framework, designed to optimize industrial applications.
 Due to company policy, this repository provides a carefully extracted and simplified version of the source code.
 While it is not runnable out-of-the-box, it is intended as supporting material to clearly illustrate the implementation logic of the model architecture and key modules, thereby enhancing the transparency of our method's design.